spirpinias/MACS3/README.md

 - Use file prefix to identify control and case samples.
 For example, hypoxia_test_rep1.bam would use file prefix hypoxia_test.
 - Each line in compare file will have paired control and case bams, i.e., “hypoxia_control,hypoxia_test”
-- If you do not provide a compare file, the tool assumes all provided files are ChIP data with no comparisons or controls.
+- If you do not provide a compare file, the tool assumes all provided files are ChIP data.

 ## Naming Convention